Achievable logoAchievable logo

 e.g. f(x)=∣x∣

-Similar to corners, but either one or both one-sided derivatives approach opposite infinities.
+Cusps are like corners, but the slope becomes unbounded: one or both one-sided derivatives approach infinity, and they approach opposite infinities.

 • Often seen in power functions with fractional exponents